HarunMbaabu/Django-Instagram-clone/README.md

-Now we can create a superuser account to access the admin and then execute runserver to spin up the local web server for the first time.
+ creating a superuser account to access the admin and then execute runserver to spin up the local web server for the first time.

            (insta) $ python manage.py createsuperuser
            (insta) $ python manage.py runserver

+Displaying posts which means urls.py, views.py, and template files.